Ready to make your home smart? You have to choose a team if you want to control your smart home gadgets using a voice-operated speaker.

 Music and Video playback

-While there's definitely parity between which software the smart speakers can access, video content differs much more.
+While there's some parity between which software the other smart speakers can access, video content differs much more.

 Only Amazon has devices equipped with screens, meaning that you can ask Alexa to play videos from various services.
-As of late September 2017 these services unfortunately no longer include YouTube.
+Google has blocked YouTube, though, so you’re largely restricted to Amazon Video, the Netflix-a-like service.

 Both Google and Amazon's devices allow you to play content on an external TV.
 Google achieves this through integration with its Chromecast lineup, while Amazon has added this functionality through its Fire TV.